Within the diagnostic phase, we start with Alex Lopez the digital series, this time analyzing the powerful Digital Selling Index tool.

 - Use # to search for specific information on social media?

 - Do you use prospecting tools on social media?

 This part is closely linked to the area of "key partners" from our business model canvas.
-It is clear that the best way to reach a customer is through a referent.
+Clearly, the best way to reach a customer is through a referent.
 It also uses the #Hashtag as a new prospecting tool, in this case of content.
 An expert in this area is Vivian Francos, which I advise you to follow.
-As a book I recommend "Tu modelo de negocio" by Alex Ostewalder, Yves Pigneur, Tim Clarke (Wiley John + Sons, 2012), where they will help you with case studies to understand best practices to put those key partners in action.
+As a book I recommend "Your business model" by Alex Ostewalder, Yves Pigneur, Tim Clarke (Deusto, 2012), where they will help you with case studies to understand best practices to put those key partners into action.

 Active listening measures the level of knowledge and use of the platforms that manage tracking, Monitoring, passively from our customers (beyond Google).
 The questions in the test are:

 - What do you do to get to know new customers better?